 We are an alternative investment management and advisory business.
-The Company considers, given the nature of the services that we offer, that the risk of involvement in modern slavery and human trafficking is low.
-Our workforce consists almost entirely of skilled professional employees.
-However, we have a zero-tolerance approach to modern slavery and are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems to ensure that modern slavery and human trafficking are not taking place anywhere in our own business or supply chain.
-This commitment is a focus area in dealing with all suppliers, contractors, business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.
+The Company considers, given the nature of the services that it offers, that the risk of involvement in modern slavery and human trafficking is low.
+Our suppliers and partners are in most cases business and professional services firms while our workforce consists almost entirely of skilled professional employees.

-The Company has a robust recruitment and onboarding process with multiple checks built in to ensure all individuals employed by the
+However, we have a zero-tolerance approach to modern slavery and human trafficking and are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems to ensure that modern slavery and human trafficking are not taking place anywhere in our own business or supply chain.
+This commitment is a top priority when dealing with all suppliers, contractors or business partners at the outset of our business relationship with them and is continually reinforced as appropriate thereafter.

-Company have the right to work in the United Kingdom, are paid a fair salary in compliance with all relevant rules and regulations, and are not subjected to human trafficking or forced labour.
+To ensure compliance with our values, the Company has a robust recruitment and onboarding process with multiple checks built in to ensure all individuals employed by the Company, or any of its affiliates or branches, have the right to work in the country of their respective employment, are paid a fair salary in compliance with all relevant rules and regulations, and are not subjected to human trafficking or forced labour.

 We maintain a reputation for conducting our business activities in the highest ethical and professional manner.
-All employees are expected to comply with EnTrust Global's Code of Conduct which sets out basic principles designed to guide our employees, officers and directors.
-All employees, officers, and directors must conduct themselves in accordance with this Code and seek to avoid even the appearance of improper behaviour.
+All employees are expected to comply with the FCA's Conduct Rules and EnTrust Global's Employee Handbook which set out principles designed to guide our employees, officers and directors.
+All employees, officers, and directors must conduct themselves in accordance with the Company's policies and seek to avoid even the appearance of improper behaviour.

-Our commitment to creating and sustaining a diverse workforce is absolute and sustaining a work environment where our people feel comfortable bringing their full selves to work and are empowered to reach their full potential is a priority.
-We emphasise fair treatment of people, as demonstrated by our anti-discrimination and conduct-related policies.
-Relevant policies are reinforced through regular diversity and inclusion training.
+Our commitment to creating and sustaining a diverse workforce is absolute and maintaining a work environment where our people feel comfortable bringing their full selves to work and are empowered to reach their full potential is a priority.
+We emphasise fair treatment of people, as demonstrated by our anti-discrimination and anti-harassment policy, health and safety policy as well as other conduct-related policies.
+Relevant policies and procedures are reinforced through regular diversity and inclusion training.